Customer Loyalty & Rewards

 No matter what happens in business, one thing is for certain; customers will always share reviews and refer others.
 If it’s going to happen, why not build something that guarantees customer loyalty?
 Referral programmes are particularly useful if:

-• You want to expand your customer base with little cost because incentivised brand advocates will be acquiring new prospects
+• You want to expand your customer base with little cost because motivated brand advocates will be acquiring new prospects

 • You want an effective method of identifying your most loyal customers and targeting them with great rewards